 What is a taco?

 A taco is the most traditional dish in Mexico.
-A taco consists of a tortilla wrapped around fillings and toppings.
+It consists of a tortilla wrapped around fillings and toppings.
 They are meant to be eaten with your hands and a meal will be made up of 3-4 tacos.

 Are hard shell or soft tacos better?